-The Committee is chaired by Priscilla Davies a non-Board Non-Executive Director.
-The Committee also includes two other Board Non-Executive Directors..
+The Committee is chaired by Linda Wilding, a Non-Executive Director who was appointed in 2021.
+The Committee also includes one other Board Non-Executive Director.
 In addition to the Group Chief Executive and the Chief Financial Officer, other attendees include the Chief Product Officer, the Chief Risk Officer and Director of Investments.
-The Committee's main activities during 2020 included:
+The Committee's main activities during 2021 included:

-reviewing the strategy for all funds (including With Profits, Estate and Wesleyan Unit Trust Managers funds) in light of the Board's risk appetite and risk framework;
+reviewing the strategy for funds (including With Profits, Estate and Wesleyan Unit Trust Managers funds) in light of the Board's risk appetite and risk framework;

-- reviewing investment performance using external benchmarks as appropriate; - considering the investment policy on environmental, social and governance matters. - considering and examining governance / audit and compliance issues.
+- reviewing investment performance using external benchmarks as appropriate; - considering the investment policy on environmental, social and governance matters; and - considering and examining governance / audit and compliance issues.